- Alcohol Violations

 View Randolph speak on Criminal Defense and Assault Charges in Maryland

-If you've been charged with second or first degree assault in Baltimore County, Harford County, Anne Arundel County, or Howard County Maryland, contact the Law Offices of G. Randolph Rice, Jr., LLC, at 410.288.2900 for immediate help.
+If you've been charged with second or first degree assault in Baltimore County, Baltimore City, Harford County, Anne Arundel County, Howard County or Worcester County, Maryland, contact the Law Offices of G. Randolph Rice, Jr., LLC, at 410.288.2900 for immediate help.